 - High production support issues related to applications

 - High rate of User Acceptance Testing (UAT) exceptions

 - Frequent staff turnover in IT and/or the PMO

 Moreover, if you have a PMO and these problems are present, the PMO could be hindering the company’s profitability and not living up to its value proposition.
 The underlying issues here may not sit entirely within the PMO and could be influenced by other processes and operations across the business.

 Accordingly, before an organization takes the leap to establish or restructure a PMO, leadership should review various functions and features of their IT application systems, including:

 - Competing software development priorities

-- Resource and staffing constraints (both business and IT)
+- Resource and staffing constraints (both Business and IT)

-After evaluation of the company’s environment and its needs, if there is a sentiment of concern around one or more of the above, a PMO may be a valuable addition to an organization in need of restructuring.
+After evaluation of the company’s environment and its needs, if there is a sentiment of concern around one or more of the above, a PMO may be a valuable addition to an organization or in need of restructuring.
 But when a company makes the decision to introduce a new or improved PMO, how is its success measured?